Reaching Native American Audiences

 Served by the staff of the Sioux County office of the NDSU Extension Service

 The Sioux County Extension staff provides educational opportunities that are research-based, relevant and sensitive to the culture.
-Tribal programs, Bureau of Indian Affairs schools, public schools, Elders, and youth and community members provide the direction for their programming.
-Being a reservation community, their programs often take on a different look and feel than a non-reservation community with all programs being open to the family as a whole with no age restrictions.
-Skills are learned in a cross-generational environment within the culture.
-The Elders take an active part in mentoring the youth.
+Tribal programs, Bureau of Indian Affairs schools, public schools, Elders, and youth and adult community members provide the direction for their programming.

 The residents of Sioux County have a strong desire to create a sustainable community.
 The community is in an extreme food desert and is seeking methods to become self-sufficient.
 Historically, residents had small family gardens along the river, but those areas with rich, productive soil are now flooded.
 The soil on the “flat top land” was poor quality, making gardening no longer productive.
 Over the years the knowledge and skills about gardening have been lost.
-Sioux County Extension staff has been working with the community to re-establish a strong gardening program including a community garden consisting of three, high tunnels measuring 16’ x 24’ each, twenty 4’ x 8’ box gardens, container gardens, a no-till garden, and a small apple orchard.
-The garden is cared for by community members, youth and Elders.
-Extension provides educational support, location and other skills needed to make the garden successful.
+The Sioux County Extension staff has been working with the community to re-establish a strong gardening program including a community garden consisting of four, high tunnels – three measuring 16’ x 24’ each and 1 measuring 30’ x 40’.
+An additional community garden will be constructed in the community of Cannon Ball in spring 2015.
+The Cannon Ball location will focus on in-ground greenhouses and use of root cellars to preserve produce further in to the winter months.
+Food dehydration will also be used to preserve food for the community.
+Farmers Markets are held weekly at three different sites on Standing Rock.
+With the lack of dependable transportation, the Farmers Market provides fresh produce to the families of the communities.
+Extension provides educational support and other skills needed to make the garden and markets successful.

-The Sioux County Extension staff partners with many others to create successful programs such as the Standing Rock Sioux Tribe, the Sioux County Commission, Standing Rock Community schools, the Selfridge and Solen/Cannon Ball schools, the St. Bernard Mission School, Sitting Bull College, local businesses, the faith-based community and many more.
-Here are some highlights of their youth programming:
+The Sioux County Extension staff partners with many agencies to create successful programs such as the Standing Rock Sioux Tribe, Sioux County Commission, Standing Rock Community Schools, Solen/Cannon Ball schools, Sitting Bull College, local businesses, the faith-based community and many more.

 Turtle Mountain Reservation